TakeprofitTechnology/ReleaseNotes/Dynamic leverage MT5.md

 ## Version 26.03.10.72 (12 March, 2026)
 ### Changes
 * Added reject reasons for CancelPendingIfNoMargin parameter.
+Reasons are added to comment of the order, for the full list of reasons please refer to the user manual.

 ## Version 26.02.16.46 (2 February, 2026)
 ### Features